 How will Ambition for Ageing help to reduce social isolation of older people?

 Ambition for Ageing’s belief is that a series of small changes within our communities will bring large scale success in a practical and sustainable sense that will ultimately help to reduce social isolation.
 We will do this by providing small investments to help develop more age-friendly neighbourhoods in Greater Manchester.
 We want communities to be more connected and for there to be more opportunities and activities on offer for older people in the places they live.

 What does age-friendly mean?

-Age-friendly can mean different things to different people but when we use the term within the Ambition for Ageing programme we refer to people of all ages being respected and able to actively contribute to decsions about the places that they live in.
+Age-friendly can mean different things to different people but when we use the term within the Ambition for Ageing programme we refer to people of all ages being respected and able to actively contribute to decisions about the places in which they live. t

 The term does not just refer to age-friendly neighbourhoods but creating age-friendly businesses and workplaces which are again shaped by people’s knowledge and experience.

 ‘An age-friendly world enables people of all ages to actively participate in community activities and treats everyone with respect, regardless of their age.
 It is a place that makes it easy for older people to stay connected to people that are important to them.
 And it helps people stay healthy and active even at the oldest ages and provides appropriate support to those who can no longer look after themselves.’